-The company hopes to be an end-to-end fintech player, providing payments solutions, lending products and enterprise based solutions for small and medium businesses in the country, according to Adiseshann.
-PayMate is currently in the midst of testing its new invoice discounting platform with a few clients and expects to roll-out the solution to all its enterprise clients and vendors in the next few months, he said.
+The company has around 150 large and medium enterprises, who in turn connect it with around 60,000 small and medium businesses, to whom it provides payments solutions at present.
+The company hopes to be an end-to-end fintech player, providing payments solutions, lending products and enterprise based solutions for small and medium businesses in the country, Adiseshann said.
+PayMate is currently in the midst of testing its new invoice discounting platform with a few clients and expects to roll-out the solution to all its enterprise clients and vendors in the next few months, he added.

-Ajay Adiseshann: While many new solutions in the credit space in India, like the Open Credit Enablement Network is essentially a lead generation tool, PayMate wants to have complete control and be the primary front-end solutions provider for SMEs across the country, Adiseshann said.
-“Every company needs to evolve its own strategy.
-Lending is very different from payments, so trying to replicate a UPI model on the lending side will take time because the data needs be made available for such a system to work efficiently,” he said.
+Ajay Adiseshann: While many new solutions in the credit space in India, like the Open Credit Enablement Network is essentially a lead generation tool, PayMate wants to have complete control and be the primary front-end solutions provider for SMEs across the country.
+Every company needs to evolve its own strategy.
+Lending is very different from payments, so trying to replicate a UPI model on the lending side will take time because the data needs be made available for such a system to work efficiently

-“Many full-stack payments fintechs are looking an e-taliers or online merchants and offline retailers, whereas we are looking at the whole end-to-end digitisation of supply chains, from procurement to sales.
+Many full-stack payments fintechs are looking an e-taliers or online merchants and offline retailers, whereas we are looking at the whole end-to-end digitisation of supply chains, from procurement to sales.
 There are so many interactions and integrations required, and there is a fair bit of complexity involved, which is what gives us a strong moat.
 We pitch to the treasuries of large and medium enterprises to get them to use our system and on-board thousands of suppliers.
 This requires lots of work because for every client, we have to do the Know-Your-Customer for all vendors.
-It is a very different market compared to what other fintechs may be pursuing,” Adiseshann said.
+It is a very different market compared to what other fintechs may be pursuing

 Because of the closed-loop ecosystem, we can use existing data on fund flows, invoices and other aspects to apply that towards working capital and credit requirements for SMEs.
 We have been testing the invoice discounting platform with some of our clients, while the tools are available on the platform we have to test the solution and hand-hold our clients through the nitty gritty.
-We expect this solution to peculate down our entire customer base in the next two to three months,” he said.
+We expect this solution to peculate down our entire customer base in the next two to three months

 - Infibeam will launch its neo-bank platform in the second half this year, posts net profit of Rs 15 crore